oskratch/prestashop-module-monthlylimit/README.md

 ## Configuration
 1. Once installed, access the module configuration from the administration panel through the "Orders" menu where the "Monthly Limits" submenu is located.
 2. Customize the purchase limits according to your store's needs.
+3. To set individual product limits, go to the product page in the administration panel, select the **Modules** tab, and choose the **Monthly Limit** module to configure the limit for each product.

 ## Support
 If you need help or have questions about this module, you can contact `oskratch@gmail.com`.